emdata-design/azure-data-science/README.md

 # Choosing the Right Data Science Services in Azure: <small><br>Scale, Automate, and Deploy with Ease</small>
-Microsoft Azure offers a multitude of cloud-based products that simplify the data science workflow in unique ways.
-Together these products each have different purposes that help data science teams with various aspects of the machine learning process.
+Microsoft Azure offers a multitude of cloud-based products that simplify creating solutions that solve your analytical problems with machine learning and AI.
+These products help teams with various aspects of the data science process.

-This repository contains materials for _Choosing the Right Data Science Services in Azure: Scale, Automate, and Deploy with Ease_.
-The materials include presentations that unpack the challenge in determining which product is best suited for standard machine learning tasks.
-We explore the most popular machine learning products on Azure and describe how each fit into a typical data science workflow.
+With _Choosing the Right Data Science Services in Azure: Scale, Automate, and Deploy with Ease_, we unpack the challenge in determining which Azure data science product is best suited to solve your analytical problems.
+We explore the most popular machine learning and AI products and describe how each fit into a typical machine learning workflow.

+Our machine learning workflow covers the full lifecycle of the data science process from data acquisition to scaling and serving finished machine learning and AI models on production systems.
+Within each of the tasks in the process, we explore the right Azure products that help us easily scale our solutions.

-We also explore how to right-size your data science team to best utilize each Azure machine learning product so you’re efficiently solving problems as quickly and cheaply as possible.
+We also explore how to right-size your data science team to best utilize each product so you’re solving problems as quickly and cheaply as possible.

-By the end of this session, you should understand how to choose the set of Azure machine learning products that fit your data science team within a typical data science workflow, allowing them to scale, automate, and deploy a machine learning process with ease.
+The materials here will help you understand how to choose the set of Azure machine learning and AI products that fit your data science team within a typical machine learning workflow, allowing you to scale, automate, and deploy analytical solutions with ease.

-## Goal
-Choose the right Azure machine learning products and services that allow your team to minimally build, deploy, and operationalize your AI and ML models quickly and cheaply.

 ### Machine Learning Options on Azure